 Try this once, seriously.

-Creativity is less a light bulb and more a faucet, and the first water is dirty.
+Creativity is less a light bulb and more a faucet, and the first water coming out is always dirty.

 Constraints Are Rocket Fuel